 A lot of extra planning goes into getting a traditional surgical facelift, such as needing to take weeks off from work to give yourself time to heal — not everyone has this luxury.
 Plus, some people just don’t like the idea of going under the knife!

-Dr Lee also reminds us that the face threadlift is especially useful in lifting lower areas of the face to target problems that other non-invasive procedures cannot, such as marionette lines and deep wrinkles, helping you achieve a smoother, V-shaped face.
+Face threadlift has a short downtime, and low chance of complication.
+Dr Lee also reminds us that the face threadlift is useful in lifting lower areas of the face to target problems such as marionette lines and deep wrinkles, to achieve a smoother, V-shaped face.

-As mentioned earlier, a facelift is a surgical procedure that requires you to be under general anaesthesia and incisions to be made to parts of your face.
-A face threadlift, on the other hand, is less invasive as threads are inserted into the skin without the need for deep incisions.
-Instead, the tension from the threads gives you a firm lift with no excess skin removed and no scarring.
+A face threadlift is minimally invasive as threads are inserted into the skin without the need for deep incisions.
+The tension from the threads gives you a firm lift with no excess skin removed and no scarring.
 A minimally invasive procedure also means a lower chance of complications.

 PDO threads are medical grade absorbable threads composed of polydioxanone, often used in surgical sutures.
 These are one of the safest materials to be implanted in the body and can be fully absorbed by your body within 4 - 6 months, leaving zero scar tissue.